janspoerer/janspoerer.github.io/_posts/2022-07-24-project-portfolio.markdown

 * 21e6 Capital AG
     * Set up a data infrastructure for 21e6 with data of about 1000 crypto funds.
 Created a data pipeline for monthly performance data for crypto funds.
     * High-touch outreach to crypto funds; due diligence.
 Talked to many crypto fund managers to assess their suitability for the 21e6 Crypto Fund of Funds (21e6 Crypto FoF).
+    * We hired seasoned professionals and received funding commitments to scale the business.
+The Swiss 21e6 Capital AG (stock-based corporation, Aktiengesellschaft) was incorporated.
 * University of St. Gallen
     * Completed Ph.D. courses in econometrics, natural language processing, and software for AI (S4AI).
+* Spoerico GmbH
+    * Incorporated a GmbH to bundle my business activities in a more professional corporate structure/legal entity.
+I previously settled all business-related activities via myself as a natural person.
+    * Developed a massive scraper-based product for a large HR/recruitment agency (Personalvermittlung/Headhunter).
+    * Failed to get a permanent software-as-a-service contract.
+    * Put the scraper in my shelf, maybe it becomes useful later.
+(A partner and I own all rights.)

 ### 2020